omarbay/ITVizion-Visualization-Toolbox/docs/_build/html/_sources/user_guide.md.txt

 </table>
 <br>

-Through the interface, the user has the ability to select multiple signals by holding the CTRL button and clicking or using the Shift button and keyboard arrows, or select all using the checkbox right below.

 Furthermore, the "Sampling Interval" field provides for an interval to sample the signals' data.
 The user can fill the field using a variety of options, from seconds, to days and months.
 Then, the start and end date of the data need to be selected.